lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 the SCHC Fragment receiver may perform an uplink transmission as soon as possible after reception of a SCHC Fragment that is not the last one.
 Such uplink transmission may be triggered by the L2 (e.g., an L2 ACK sent in response to a SCHC Fragment encapsulated in a L2 PDU that requires an L2 ACK) or it may be triggered from an upper layer.
+See {{AsymLinks}}.

 * the following parameters need to be addressed in documents other than this one but not necessarily in the LPWAN technology-specific documents: